OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ### Login

-Log in using a valid account while forced browsing to the HTTP login page if allowed.
+Log in using a valid account while attempting to force the use of unencrpted HTTP.
 Find out the address of the login page and attempt to switch the protocol to HTTP.
 The URL could look like the following: `http://site-under.test/login`

-* If the login page is normally HTTPS, try to force browse by removing the "S"
+* If the login page is normally HTTPS, attempt to remove the "S" to see if the login page loads as HTTP

 After attempting the forced browse, log in the the web site normally.
 In a passing test, the login request should be HTTPS: